Can the WinchRite operate larger winches?

 How long will the battery charge last in the WinchRite?

 Answer: Depends on the load it is used for.
 A typical 38ft boat with a standard rig will get the main hauled 6-8 times before a charge is needed.
 However the WinchRite is not a substitute for improper or poor rigging and this may effect performance.

 How long will it take to charge the WinchRite?

 Answer: The WinchRite is tested at our facility to ensure proper charge.
 It should take about an hour to fully charge with the AC charger.
-The DC charger is intended for a trickle charge and the time frame for complete charging would be extended.
+A 150watt 12v DC Inverter is available for on board charging.
 After charging always let the unit cool as this will prevent heat damage to the battery and circuitry.

 Can the WinchRite be left on the charger?

 Answer: Yes it can be.
 The internal electronics will shut off the charging process once it has achieved a full charge.
 However it is not good practice to leave any electronics on their charger for continuous periods because the charger may fail.

 Why will the WinchRite haul my main and my drill wont?

 Answer: Most drills run a much higher RPM and when under the load of a winch they bog down and the cranking amps deplete quickly from the battery.
 The WinchRite runs at lower 130RPM with more torque allowing for greater hauling power.